mmbman/Katagiri/1987-01-24-Zazen-Dropping-Off-Body-and-Mind.md

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/zazen-dropping-off-body-and-mind" target="_blank">Listen to this talk</a>
 </p>

-Nyojo Zenji (Tiantong Rujing), Dogen Zenji's teacher, [said] that “*sanzen* is *zazen*,” [and] zazen is *shinjin datsuraku*, “body and mind casting off” or “casting off body and mind.” [...]
+Nyojo Zenji (Tiantong Rujing), Dōgen Zenji's teacher, [said] that “*sanzen* is *zazen*,” [and] zazen is *shinjin datsuraku*, “body and mind casting off” or “casting off body and mind.” [...]
 This is the key point of our practice of meditation, the Zen meditation we do.
 So today I would like to say [something] about this.

 First of all, you should keep in mind that Zen Buddhism tries to see or hear or understand the world and human life in terms of practice, or [...] action.
 Or, *action* is still a concept, so I would like to say, “the point of action which is constantly going.”
 So, *flow action*, or *flowing activities*.

-Zen Buddhism, particularly Dogen Zenji, constantly mentions that we should see or hear [or] understand the human world in terms of flow actions, flow practice, flow process.
+Zen Buddhism, particularly Dōgen Zenji, constantly mentions that we should see or hear [or] understand the human world in terms of flow actions, flow practice, flow process.
 Constantly, under all circumstances.
 Not in terms of *concept*, not in terms of the conceptualized world.
 The world you can usually see is already something conceptualized; this is the world you live [in] and you believe.
 But if we present the world [as] something more than conceptualization, you are very confused, because there is nothing to depend on.

 Usually everyone depends on, consciously or unconsciously, conceptualization of the world.
 That's it; this is your world.
 So the Buddha and ancestors try to present the world *before* you conceptualize.
 That's why it is a little difficult to understand it.
 But, we *have* to.
 We have to research it.
 We have to *taste* it.
 We have to understand it.
 Okay?